Yumbang/Towards-Autonomous-Operation-of-Two-Stage-Reverse-Osmosis-Water-Treatment-System-with-MARL/README.md

 ## Overview

 This repository contains the code for implementing and evaluating multi-agent reinforcement learning (MARL) algorithms for optimizing the operation of a two-stage reverse osmosis (RO) process.
 The goal is to develop control policies that can effectively manage the RO process under various operational conditions and disturbances, ensuring stable and efficient performance.
-Under review for submission to Desalination journal (https://www.sciencedirect.com/journal/desalination).
+Published in Desalination journal ([https://www.sciencedirect.com/journal/desalination](https://doi.org/10.1016/j.desal.2025.118870)).

 ## Graphical Abstract
 ![GraphicalAbstract](https://github.com/user-attachments/assets/608ddaf7-ff39-4e18-aa3f-c72878d24ddf)